Are dogs ticklish?

 According to a Reader's Digest interview with Dana Varble, chief veterinary officer for the North American Veterinary Center, dogs are indeed ticklish, and have the same nerve endings and sensations in their skin and fur as humans.
 Varble says that, "just like us, a dog’s reaction depends on how they were tickled when they were growing up and how sensitive they are.
 In other words, some dogs are more ticklish than others.”

-Like humans, dogs will have a variety of responses to being tickled - and just like us, these are involuntary responses.
-According to dog behavior consultant Erin Askeland, signs your dog is ticklish could include "jerking around, wiggling, or kicking their leg in the rhythm of the tickle.
+Like humans, dogs will have a variety of responses to being tickled, and knowing how to read dog body language can help you suss out their response.
+According to dog behavior consultant Erin Askeland, signs your dog is ticklish could include "Jerking around, wiggling, or kicking their leg in the rhythm of the tickle.
 They might also engage in head tilting and body contorting when you find a ticklish spot."
 But there are more involuntary movements your dog may do when tickled, like pulling their feet away or flicking their ears - some dogs may even smile a little, which looks like them wrinkling their noses and revealing their teeth.
 Some dogs may even make a breathy, panting sound while being tickled, which is as close as we'll get to dog laughter.

 How to tickle a dog